rinta-git/my-interview-prep/README.md

 • How does CSS Grid differ from Flexbox?

 Flexbox is 1D.
 So it can be arranged either in row direction or column direction.
 It is useful for creating simple layouts with single row or single column.
 Grid is 2D.
-It can control both row and column arrangement simultaneusly.
+It can control both row and column arrangement simultaneuosly.
 It is usefull to create more complex layout.

 • Explain the use of the grid-template-columns property.<br />